 - Now inhale and flip the other way, arching your back like a cat.

-- Hold each position for 5 to 10 seconds.
+- Hold each position for five to ten seconds.

 - Repeat this sequence 10 to 20 times.

 This is a great stretch!
 Especially after a day of mostly sitting, try to incorporate it into your daily routine.

 Bridge pose is another great hip opener that strengthens your abdominals, glutes, and hamstrings.

 - Lie flat on your back with your knees bent and feet flat on the floor.